 Obviously, we need to talk about the Sony WH-1000XM4

 If you want the best headphones at Target, and also some of the best headphones in the market at large, you have to go with the Sony WH-1000XM4.
-These over-ears will do what most people want, and then some.
-You’ll get one of best pairs of active noise cancelling on the market, and the available colors are subtle and won’t look out of place at the office or on the commute to it.
-With ANC on, they last about 20 hours on a single charge, and they also have a quick charge feature if you find yourself running late but low on battery.
+This over-ear headset will do what most people want, and then some.
+You’ll get one of best pairs of active noise cancelling headphones on the market, and the available colors are subtle and won’t look out of place at the office or on the commute to it.
+With ANC on, it lasts about 20 hours on a single charge, and it also has a quick charge feature if you find yourself running late but low on battery.

 Sony WH-1000XM4Full Review

-The sound quality on these cans is definitely some of the best in the business.
+The sound quality on these cans is exceptionally good.
 You can listen with SBC, AAC, LDAC, or a 3.5mm cable, and you can adjust the equalizers in the Sony Headphones Connect app.
 In order to use Bluetooth multipoint with these headphones, you’ll need to have all the devices streaming over AAC, but this shouldn’t be a problem if you’re using an iPhone and/or MacOS.

 The ear pad is also touch-sensitive so all of the playback controls are just a tap or a swipe away.
 You can adjust volume, skip between songs, pause or play music, and even use the microphones built into the headphones to hear what’s going on around you if you hold your hand over the ear cup.
 Though these headphones aren’t cheap, they’re one of the best headphones you can get.
 Not just at Target, but anywhere.